Past, present, future

 Zoetermeer then and now

-The vision Inner City does not just fall out of the sky.
+The vision Inner City does not just appear out of thin air.
 This is about the future development of Zoetermeer.
 When you do that, it is always good to look back into the past as well.
 It's nice to see how a city is constantly evolving.
 Below is an overview of Zoetermeer then and now.

 [INSERT PHOTO]